netgen/HtmlPdfApiBundle/Resources/doc/USAGE.md

 $assets = $htmlPdfApi->getAssetList();
 ```

-On success returns code 200, and list of json objects (each containing id, name, mime and size).
+On success returns code 200 and list of json objects (each containing id, name, mime and size of the asset).

 Credits
 -------